orb-community/pktvisor/README.md

       --version             Show version
       -v                    Verbose log output
-      -b BPF                Filter packets using the given BPF string --geo-city FILE       GeoLite2 City database to use for IP to Geo mapping (if tls_enabled) --geo-asn FILE        GeoLite2 ASN database to use for IP to ASN mapping (if tls_enabled) -H HOSTSPEC           Specify subnets (comma separated) to consider HOST, in CIDR form.
+      -b BPF                Filter packets using the given BPF string --geo-city FILE       GeoLite2 City database to use for IP to Geo mapping (if enabled) --geo-asn FILE        GeoLite2 ASN database to use for IP to ASN mapping (if enabled) -H HOSTSPEC           Specify subnets (comma separated) to consider HOST, in CIDR form.
 In live capture this /may/ be detected automatically from capture device but /must/ be specified for pcaps.
 Example: "10.0.1.0/24,10.0.2.1/32,2001:db8::/64"
                             Specifying this for live capture will append to any automatic detection.